rikhza/rikhza/README.md

 Combining technical skills and innovative thinking, I aim to create scalable, efficient, and user-friendly systems that address real-world challenges.
 My expertise lies in integrating modern technologies with robust processes to deliver excellence.

 ### TLDR;
-- 🎓 Master of Computer Science (MTI) candidate at Binus University
+- 🎓 Master of Computer Science at Binus University
-- 💼 IT Specialist at Bank Central Asia (BCA)
+- 💼 IT Specialist at Bank Central Asia Tbk.
+(BCA)
 - 🏅 Linux+ & AWS Solutions Architect Certified
 - 🛠️ Skilled in Fullstack Development, DevOps, Cloud Architecture, UI/UX for Web Development, and Data Science